dongshen/gradle/coverityfortifyPlugin/README.md

-# Coverity &amp; Fortify for gradle plugin
+# gradle plugin for Coverity &amp; Fortify

 This gradle plugin will help you to generate  intermediate file for static scan tools `Coverity` and `Fortify`.

 You need follow the guide to setup the plugin in root build.gradle file and set related parameter which will be used for `Coverity` and `Fortify` to generate intermediate file.

 After setup this plugin, you can use command `gradle task` to check whether the plugin is setup properly.
-You will find 2 new task in task list, `covEmitJava` is for tools `Coverity` and `forTransJava` is tools `Fortify`.
+You will find 2 new task in task list, `covEmitJava` is the task for `Coverity` and `forTransJava` is the task for `Fortify`.

 ![GitHub](https://github.com/dongshen/gradle/blob/master/coverityfortifyPlugin/release/task.jpg?raw=true)

-You can use following command to generate intermediate file for Coverity and Fortify: <br>
+You can use following command to generate intermediate file for Coverity and Fortify both or individually: <br>
 * Both for `Coverity` and `Fortify`: `gradle clean assemble covEmitJava forTransJava` <br>
 * Only for `Coverity`: `gradle clean assemble covEmitJava` <br>
 * Only for `Fortify`: `gradle clean assemble forTransJava` <br>